solodev/cloud-documentation/src/marketplace/catalogs/Catalog Overview/Add Item/index.md

 # Add Item

-Adding an item to the catalog in Solodev Cloud is a simple process, and can be completed in minutes.
+Adding an item to the catalog in Solodev Cloud is a simple process and can be completed in minutes.

 <img src="../../../../images/catalogadditem.jpg" alt="catalogadditem" style="width: 35%; display: block"></a>